 Drafting Note: All revisions shown in this section are in comparison to Subsection 6 in Section II of the Valuation Manual.

-Guidance Note: Policy designs,which are created to simply disguise riders subject to VM-20 Section 3.A.1 or exploit a perceived loophole, must be reserved in a manner similar to more typical designs with similar riders.
+Guidance Note: Designs of policies or contracts with riders and supplemental benefits which are created to simply disguise benefits subject to the Valuation Manual section describing the reserve methodology for the base product to which they are attached, or exploit a perceived loophole, must be reserved in a manner similar to more typical designs with similar riders.

-If a rider or supplemental benefit is attached to a health insurance product, annuity product, deposit-type contract, or credit life or disability product, it may be valued with the base contract unless it is required to be separated by regulation or other requirements.
+If a rider or supplemental benefit is attached to a health insurance product, deposit-type contract, or credit life or disability product, it may be valued with the base contract unless it is required to be separated by regulation or other requirements.

-For supplemental benefits, including Guaranteed Insurability, Accidental Death or Disability Benefits, Convertibility, or Disability Waiver of Premium Benefits, the supplemental benefit may be included with the base policy and follow the reserve requirements for the base policy under VM-20, VM-A, and/or VM-C, as applicable.
+For supplemental benefits on life insurance policies or annuity contracts, including Guaranteed Insurability, Accidental Death or Disability Benefits, Convertibility, or Disability Waiver of Premium Benefits, the supplemental benefit may be valued with the base policy or contract and follow the reserve requirements for the base policy or contract under VM-20, VM-21, VM-22, VM-A, and/or VM-C, as applicable.

-ULSG and other secondary guarantee riders shall be valued with the base policy and follow the reserve requirements for ULSG policies under VM-20, VM-A and/or VM-C, as applicable.
+ULSG and other secondary guarantee riders on a life insurance policy and any guaranteed minimum benefits on life insurance policies or annuity contracts including, but not limited to, Guaranteed Minimum Accumulation Benefits, Guaranteed Minimum Death Benefits, Guaranteed Minimum Income Benefits, Guaranteed Minimum Withdrawal Benefits, Guaranteed Lifetime Income Benefits, Guaranteed Lifetime Withdrawal Benefits, Guaranteed Payout Annuity Floors, Waiver of Surrender Charges, Return of Premium, Systematic Withdrawal Benefits under Required Minimum Distributions, and all similar guaranteed benefits shall be valued with the base policy or contract and follow the reserve requirements for the base policy or contract under VM-20, VM-21, VM-22, and VM-A and/or VM-C, as applicable.

-If a rider or supplemental benefit to a life insurance policy is not addressed in Paragraphs B or C above possesses any of the following attributes, the rider or supplemental benefit shall be included with the base policy and follow the reserve requirements for the base policy under VM-20, VM-A and/or VM-C, as applicable.
+If a rider or supplemental benefit to a life insurance policy or annuity contract that is not addressed in Paragraphs B, C, or D above possesses any of the following attributes, the rider or supplemental benefit shall be valued with the base policy or contract and follow the reserve requirements for the base policy or contract under VM-20, VM-21, VM-22, and VM-A and/or VM-C, as applicable.

 The rider or supplemental benefit does not have a separately identified premium or charge.

-The rider or supplemental benefit premium, charge, value or benefits are determined by referencing the base policy features or performance.
+After issuance, the rider or supplemental benefit premium, charge, value or benefits are determined by referencing the base policy or contract features or performance.

-The base policy value or benefits are determined by referencing the rider or supplemental benefit features or performance.
+After issuance, the base policy or contract value or benefits are determined by referencing the rider or supplemental benefit features or performance.
 The deduction of rider or benefit premium or charge from the contract value is not sufficient for a determination by reference.

-If a term life insurance rider on the named insured[s] on the base life insurance policy does not meet the conditions of paragraph D above, and either (1) guarantees level or near level premiums until a specified duration followed by a material premium increase; or (2) for a rider for which level or near level premiums are expected for a period followed by a material premium increase, the rider is separated from the bae policy and follows the reserve requirements for term policies under VM20, VM-A and/or VM-C, as applicable.
+If a term life insurance rider on the named insured[s] on the base life insurance policy does not meet the conditions of Paragraph E above, and either (1) guarantees level or near level premiums until a specified duration followed by a material premium increase; or (2) for a rider for which level or near level premiums are expected for a period followed by a material premium increase, the rider is separated from the bae policy and follows the reserve requirements for term policies under VM20, VM-A and/or VM-C, as applicable.